Introduction

 Planets in the First House are highly visible in your personality.
 Someone with Venus in the First House often has natural charm and beauty, while Mars here creates a bold, assertive presence - think of Aries energy expressing through your entire persona.

 Empty First House?
 You still have an Ascendant sign that colors this area.
-Empty houses simply mean you have more freedom and less karmic emphasis in that life area.
+Empty houses simply mean there is less concentrated planetary emphasis in that life area.

 Second House: Resources & Self-Worth